Can Chickens Live Alone?

 Relocating your chicken inside the house to keep her as a pet is an excellent temporary solution while still thinking about definitive options.
 She’ll get plenty of attention and won’t be bored, but it isn’t all good news, unfortunately.
 Chickens need outside space for free-ranging and access to forage.
 So keeping them inside can only be temporary.
 Don’t keep your chicken in a small apartment or studio without an outdoor area.
 They need at least one hour a day outside.
 Next to the spacing, chickens inside the house make a mess as they poop a lot.
 Make sure to potty train them or let them wear a chicken diaper.

-It can be pretty tricky integrating only one chicken into an already formed flock, but she will get accepted eventually by the new community.
+Integrating only one chicken into an already-formed flock can be pretty tricky, but she will get accepted eventually by the new community.

-If you are up to it, getting new chickens is the best solution.
+Getting new chickens is the best solution if you are up to it.
 But there are a couple of things to keep in mind when introducing new flock members to a single chicken:

 - Don’t expect the single chicken to welcome or like the newcomers.
 Like we said before, a flock is not about making friends; it’s about a chicken’s well-being and safety.
 You don’t need anything more than acceptance and tolerance.